Characters from worlds that have Mages, Elves, Vampires, Demons, Ghosts, Giants, Dragons and all kinds of creatures.

 "Fear not!
 I do not wish to see it, or touch it, or know more of it than I know."

 In the films, there was nothing to really like or to care about with him, his father was an evil insane asshole who sent him off to die and you felt sorry for him... but that's it.
-He just came across as a dumb down version of his brother, the one thing that made Faramir different and unique was taken away.
-Peter Jackson's so-called reason is simply not good enough, he simply cannot direct actors, he can't direct action sequences and he can't even direct post production aspects of making a feature film.
+He just came across as a dumb down version of his brother, what made Faramir different and unique was all taken away.
+Peter Jackson and the writers so-called reasons were not good enough, they simply didn't understand his character, Jackson cannot direct actors, he can't direct action sequences and he can't even direct postproduction aspects of making a feature film.

 I also never cared for Faramir's so-called relationship (with no buildup at all) and marriage with Eowyn.
 There's no real reason why it even happens in the books or in the films, it seems to only happen because they were in the same room together.
-In the book she admitted to him that she wanted to be with someone else (Aragorn), even though that was just a school girl crush since she barely knew him.
-The passion Eowyn felt for Aragorn is described as intense but she never regards Faramir like that... he really just ended up becoming her poor 'second choice'.
+In the book she admitted to him that she wanted to be with someone else (Aragorn), even though that was just a schoolgirl crush since she barely knew him.
+The passion Eowyn felt for Aragorn is described as intense, but she never regards Faramir like that... he really just ended up becoming her poor 'second choice'.
+Anything else is just fan speculation or wishful thinking to make sure they get a happy ending.

 Even though Phillip only has a few scenes in Sleeping Beauty, he's one of the better male characters in Disney's animated films who actually does something.